brainglobe/brainglobe.github.io/docs/source/documentation/brainrender/usage/scene.md

 * `pos`: a set of 3D coordinate specifying the position of the camera
 * `viewup`: a 3d vector indicating the direction of "up" in your scene \(should always be `0, -1, 0`\).
-* `clippingRange`: a set of a short and long distance, anything outside this range will not be rendered
+* `clipping_range`: a set of a short and long distance, anything outside this range will not be rendered

 Additional parameters (not generally needed):

-* `focalPoint` specifies the 'focal point' of the camera
+* `focal_point` specifies the 'focal point' of the camera
 * `distance` the camera's distance.